quicwg/multipath/draft-ietf-quic-multipath.md

 Similarly, endpoints SHOULD consume Path IDs in a continuous way, i.e., when creating paths.
-However, endpoints cannot expect to receive new connection IDs or path initiation attempts with in order use of Path IDs due to out-of-order delivery or path validation failure.
+However, endpoints cannot expect to receive new connection IDs or path initiation attempts with in-order use of Path IDs due to out-of-order delivery or path validation failure.

 Each endpoint maintains the set of connection IDs received from its peer for each path,